 - Lipemia, icterus: No effect on RBC count.

 - Hemolysis: Artifactual (in vitro) hemolysis falsely decreases the RBC count.
-In an animal with true intravascular hemolysis versus in vitro hemolysis, the RBC count will be low, but this is what is available in the animal.
+In an animal with true intravascular hemolysis versus in vitro hemolysis, the RBC count will be low, but this is what is available to carry oxygen in the animal.

-- Artifact: Hemolysis of RBC due to sample collection or storage.
+- Artifact: Hemolysis of RBC due to sample collection or storage (in vitro hemolysis).
 In this setting, the measured hemoglobin is the most accurate measure of the animal’s oxygen carrying capacity.

 - Relative change to blood water: Over-dilution with fluids, splenic relaxation (anesthetic agents, tranquilizers).